joalisonpereira/express-route-list/README.md

 ## Setup

-If you are using Typescript in project, read [Typescript setup](./docs/TSCONFIGURATION.md)
+If you are using Typescript in project, read [typescript setup](./docs/TSCONFIGURATION.md)

 Export the app (regardless of where you are declaring it)